Creating a sustainable future

 These SEBUs utilize centralized shared services but operate independently from one another, allowing us to adapt to meet the needs of learners, clients and partners now and in the future.

-In the enterprise model, core functions such as academic administration, information technology, human resources, financial, physical assets, and other services are coordinated and standardized across the College and SEBUs.
+In the enterprise model, core functions such as academic administration, information technology, human resources, financial, physical assets, and other services are coordinated and standardized across the University and SEBUs.
 This centralization optimizes resources while demonstrating common standards of sustainability leadership.
 Functional areas are responsible for coordinating resources and integrating key processes that cut across business units and geography.

 Learn more about the enterprise model here: